drumusician/student_manager/blog/user_roles.md

 ### Migration and schema

-We'll need to store the user roles, so we'll add a migration to store a list of users in the users table:
+We'll need to store the user roles, so we'll add a migration to store a list of roles in the users table:

 ```elixir
 defmodule StudentManager.Repo.Migrations.AddRolesToUsers do